gamejad/fbbc-lib/README.md

 <img src="https://github.com/vsandul/fbbc-lib/blob/master/pictures/mcp_plate.png" width="340" height="270" />

-We supposed FBBC as a two sets of MCPs placed on the left and right sides  symmetrically from interaction point (Fig.2).
+We supposed FBBC as two sets of MCPs placed on the left and right sides symmetrically from the interaction point (Fig.2).
 The number of MCPs on the single side is optional.
-We suppose every single MCP as a ring with some inner and outer diameters.
+We suppose every single MCP is a ring with some inner and outer diameters.
-MCP separated on some amount of sectors, which one of them is connected to read-out electronic channel (Fig.1).
+MCP separated into some amount of sectors, one of them is connected to a read-out electronic channel (Fig.1).

 <img src="https://github.com/vsandul/fbbc-lib/blob/master/pictures/fbbc.png" width="420" height="290" />